nurbxfit/learn/learnGit/README.md

 - `git log --oneline`, will show commit info in one line, without extra info.
 - `git log --all`, show commit for all branches.
 - we can combine these filter toger such that `git log --graph --decorate --oneline --all`

+# Diff

+- to show different between commits point or branches.
+- we use `git diff <SHA1> <SHA1>` or `git diff <branch1> <branch2>`.
+- let say we want to see the different between our HEAD (current commit) and previous commit.
+  - `git log` to list our commit history.
+  - select a commit we want to compare.
+  - then simply run `git diff <SHA1> HEAD`
+  - newly added content will be highlight in green with plus `+` sign while delete will be highlight in red with minus `-` sign.
+  - scroll thru it using keypad down button.